Moy Park: History

 The company was founded in 1943 in the village of Moygashel near Dungannon; it continues to have a factory in Dungannon.

 In September 2015, the company was sold by one Brazilian food processing company, Marfrig, to another, JBS S.A., for almost £1 billion.

 A £20 million investment in Moy Park's Dungannon facility was announced in late 2015, to increase production to 2.3 million birds per week.
 In March 2016, the company announced it would be investing £4 million at its Seagoe site in Craigavon to increase production of cooked chicken.

 Prior to the 2016 referendum on the UK's membership of the EU, the company's Chief Executive, Janet McCollum, said that the UK should remain within the European Union.
 The company has used the freedom of movement within the EU to employ over 1,000 workers from countries such as Lithuania, Poland and Portugal at its Northern Ireland facilities.
 After the UK voted to leave the EU, the company announced that it planned to move its headquarters to the Republic of Ireland.

 In September 2017, JBS sold Moy Park to Pilgrim's Pride for £1 billion; JBS owns 79% of Pilgrim's Pride.

-In February 2022, Moy Park has added two new members to its commercial brand team to expand and flourish the brand throughout Northern Ireland and the Republic of Ireland/Ireland.
-Kat Reid has been named Commercial Manager Ireland, and Chloe Burgess as Customer Marketing Executive.